botpress/documentation-v12/docs/conversation-studio/tutorials/managing/acting-proactively.md

 ```

 :::tip
-Use `event.setFlag(bp.IO.WellKnownFlags.SKIP_DIALOG_ENGINE, true)` to tell the dialog engine to skip the event processing.
+Use `event.setFlag(bp.IO.WellKnownFlags.SKIP_DIALOG_ENGINE, true)` to tell the Dialog Engine to skip the event processing.
 This is useful when your event is not a user message.
 :::

 ## Webchat Events

-There's currently 4 events that can be caught in your page :
+There are currently 4 events that can be caught in your page:

 | name            | Description                                                                   |
 | --------------- | ----------------------------------------------------------------------------- |